guptaviha/Nextjs-Website-Template/README.md

 - [ ] Bug with images
 - [ ] Add screenshots to projects
 - [ ] Add resume
-- [ ] Dynamic subtitle on landing page
+- [ ] Dynamic subtitles on landing page
 - [ ] Copy of email to clipboard
 - [ ] Try out Vercel for analytics
+- [ ] MaxWidth bug.
+Replace white bars with black?

 ### Credits
 Made possible thanks to the following free resources